kachick/dotfiles/README.md

 ## NixOS

-List defined hostnames
+To list the defined hostnames:

 ```bash
 nix eval --json 'github:kachick/dotfiles#nixosConfigurations' --apply 'builtins.attrNames' | jq '.[]'
 ```

-Using flake style is disabled in NixOS by default and [you should inject git command to use flakes](https://www.reddit.com/r/NixOS/comments/18jyd0r/cleanest_way_to_run_git_commands_on_fresh_nixos/).
+Flakes are disabled by default in NixOS.
+[You need to use Git to enable them](https://www.reddit.com/r/NixOS/comments/18jyd0r/cleanest_way_to_run_git_commands_on_fresh_nixos/).

-**NOTICE: This command might drop all existing users except which defined in configurations.**
+**NOTICE: This command might remove all users not defined in the configuration.**

 ```bash
 nix --extra-experimental-features 'nix-command flakes' shell 'github:NixOS/nixpkgs/nixos-25.05#git' \